 It’s perfect for you if: you want to be one with nature, you love Bawa and his architectural style.

-It’s not for you if: you are looking for a more affordable hotel.
+It’s not for you if: you are looking for an affordable hotel.

 Check the prices here.